rsms/cocui/README.md

 	$ defaults write se.notion.Cocui DevelopmentMode -bool yes

 You need to restart the native app after changing this key.
 Afterwards, a new menu item will appear: "Develop".

+## Creating a new project

+You create a new app project by running the Cocui application.
+Choose a name and a UTI (and optionally a few other things, like icon and document types).
+Cocui will then create a new project for you and get you going.
+If you have TextMate or SubEthaEdit, your editor will launch together with your new application.